khaors/geocompr/main.md

 <!-- intro about vector transformation  -->
 <!-- how it works (transformation of every point?) -->
-Vector data is represented on the most basic level by individual points, and these points create more complex objects, such as lines and polygons.
+Vector data on the most basic level is represented by individual points, and points create more complex objects, such as lines and polygons.
-Spatial reprojection of vectors is a mathematical transformation of coordinates of each point.
+Spatial reprojection of vectors is a mathematical transformation of coordinates of these point.
 <!-- Therefore, it is possible to change a projection of in this process  -->

 The dataset `cycle_hire_osm` represents all cycle hire locations across London, taken from OpenStreetMap (OSM).